pantheon-systems/documentation/source/content/redis.md

 ---
 import Callout from "components/callout";
 import Alert from "components/alert";
-import Accordion from "components/accordion" import ExternalLink from "components/externalLink"
+import Accordion from "components/accordion";
+import ExternalLink from "components/externalLink";
+import Icon from "components/icon";

 Redis is an open-source, networked, in-memory, key-value data store that can be used as a drop-in caching backend for your Drupal or WordPress website.